bevyengine/rfcs/rfcs/xx-topics.md

 In what stage should subscription callbacks be processed?
 Is that something that users should be able to set, and if so how?
 Should that be customizable per subscription?

 ### Repeat subscriptions
-What should happen if a subscriber gets subscribed to the same publisher multiple times with different subscriptions?
+What should happen if a subscriber gets subscribed to the same publisher multiple times with different subscription callbacks?
 What should happen if a publisher advertises on multiple topics and the same subscriber is discovering those multiple topics?

 Should all of the subscribed callbacks be triggered?
 Should only the most recently subscribed callback be triggered?

 Maybe instead of `Subscriber<T>` we should have `Subscription<T>` that repesents only a single connection and a single callback, stored on its own entity.
-Then we would have `Subscriber` without a `T` parameter as a parent and manager of the `Subscription<T>` entities.
+Then we would have `Subscriber` without a `T` parameter as a parent and manager of the `Subscription<T>` entities that are created for it.

 ## Future possibilities